Navigation to Montreal Convention

 - Court location can be the arrival city of the flight

 MYFLYRIGHT can pursue your case from start to finish, saving you time, effort and money.
 By using our services, any financial risk is avoided and only in the event of success is a 25 % commission plus VAT charged.
+If we have to engage our external lawyers, we charge a surcharge of 10%.

 How much is your compensation?